Info for New Members

 4. Update the Phonebook

-The ePIC Phonebook lists the collaborators’ contact and institutional info.
-Please make sure that your entry in the phonebook is up-to-date.
+The ePIC Phonebook lists collaborators’ contact and institutional information.
+Please make sure your entry in the Phonebook is up to date.
 If something is not correct:

 5. Access Indico